polymonyrks/poppyS/README.md

 Modified BSD3.
 For personal use and/or educational purpose use are O.K.

 I also have some patent applications relating to this source files and technology used therein.
-If you comply with the LICENSE Terms, then I never assert the mentioned usage in LICENSE Terms by such intellectual properties.
+If you comply with the LICENSE Terms, then I never assert the mentioned usage described in LICENSE Terms by such intellectual properties.

 If you are interested in commercial use, then please contact me.
   * Functional Toy Manufactureing (Japanese Homepage) (https://www.polymony.net)